 Incentives to get back on the job

-To keep your business running smoothly, you need your valued worker back on the job as soon as possible.
+To help keep things running smoothly, companies need their valued workers back on the job as soon as possible.
 The plan is designed to encourage employees to return to work at a healthy pace, not to penalize them.